codeforkjeff/dbt-sqlite/README.md

 - snapshots don't work yet

-- incremental materializations don't work yet
+- incremental materializations seem to work but incremental test in the adapter suite fails for some reason

 ## Running Tests